extremeshok/clamav-unofficial-sigs/README.md

 - Script logging can be enabled/disabled in the configuration file.
 - Includes cron, manual, and logrotate files.

+Script updates can be found at: https://github.com/extremeshok/clamav-unofficial-sigs

-Script updates can be found at: http://sourceforge.net/projects/unofficial-sigs
+Original Script can be found at: http://sourceforge.net/projects/unofficial-sigs